-All existing and planned protection and control devices, such as Special Protection Systems (SPS), also known as Remedial Action Schemes (RAS), and phase shifting transformers (PST), will be modeled in the study.
+All existing and planned protection and control devices, such as Special Protection Systems (SPSs) and Phase Angle Regulators (PARs), will be modeled in the study.

-Relevant operating practices will be assumed for the study, such as typical settings for PSTs, series compensation, and HVDC control settings.
-Section 2 of the Transmission Planning Technical Guide provides information on the operating characteristics of these devices located throughout the New England Control Area.
+Relevant operating practices will be assumed for the study, such as typical settings for PARs, series compensation, and HVDC control settings.
+Appendix G of the ISO New England Planning Technical Guide, The Reference Document for Base Modeling Transmission System Elements in New England provides information on the operating characteristics of transmission system elements, such as Phase Shifting Transformers (PST), located throughout the ISO New England control area.